Punktum-dk/epp-service-specification/README.md

 - Human pronounceable (can be communicated over telephone call)
 - Usable (constrained on length and format)

-For registration of domain names offered from a waiting list, the authorization is using `AuthInfo`, the token here is however simpler and is currently formatted as a 8 character string of case insensitive hexidecimal characters.
+For registration of domain names offered from a waiting list, the authorization is using `AuthInfo`, the token here is however simpler and is currently formatted as a 8 character string of case insensitive hexadecimal characters.

 <a href="delete-domain"></a>
 #### delete domain